 Universal Health Coverage and the Public Good in Africa: An Anthropological Study

-This project, funded by an ERC Starting Grant (Panel SH5), will critically approach moves towards Universal Health Coverage in 3 African countries, and associated debates about the public good.
+Funded by the European Research Council (Panel SH5), this project critically examines state-led moves towards Universal Health Coverage in four African countries, and associated debates about the public good.

-Led by an anthropologist, it will explore how African governments are experimenting with universal health coverage and what this means for the relationship between the state and its citizens.
+Our research explores how African governments are experimenting with new forms of healthcare and welfare, and what this means for the relationship between the state and its citizens.